 Janah, “Any ideas?”

-“There’s nothing for the buildings we’re interested in.
+“There’s nothing on record for the buildings we’re interested in.
 The satellite images are clear enough, and the close ups are good.
 A single entrance door, and a wide roll up door at the rear of both.
 The exteriors have cosmetic differences, but the square footage and shapes are identical.
 We know girls go into one and boys into another.
 Time they are inside varies, from an hour to most of the night.
 The buildings are in use during the evenings only.
 There are external windows, high off the ground, barred and coated, can’t see in from outside.
 The roof is flat, no skylights, small vents pop up on the roof, nothing big enough to enter.
 Air conditioning units are on the roof, surrounded with chain link.
 Ductwork is inside the building, we can’t crawl through ducts we can’t access.”

 Janah, “So the condensing unit is external, the blower is inside.”